Manjappada: Chants

-Manjappada's official anthem was released in August 2017 before the start of 2017–18 Indian Super League season.
-The anthem, which was released on the group's official youtube channel had inspirational clips from the previous seasons.
+Manjappada's official anthem was released in August 2017 before the start of 2017–18 Indian Super League.
+The anthem, which was released on the group's official YouTube channel had inspirational clips from the previous seasons.

 Apart from their official anthem, Manjappada have a chant specially dedicated to their club in the local language, Malayalam, which goes as "Niram Manjayaane" (The colour is yellow).
 The group also have chants specially dedicated to the players.

 Tifos

 Manjappada has displayed various tifos during the matches.
 One of their best-known tifo was displayed during the 2018–19 season opener against Mumbai City on 5 October 2018; reading "In Unity Lies Our Greatness", it was a tribute to fishermen who saved thousands of lives during the 2018 Kerala floods.
 Manjappada unveiled another tifo, reading "Rise Like A Phoenix", during the Blasters' season opener against ATK on 20 October 2019.

-During the Southern Derby against Bengaluru FC on 11 December 2022, Manjappada displayed the largest tifo in Asia and Indian football history, showing the concept that "football is for everyone".
+During the Southern Derby against Bengaluru FC on 11 December 2022, Manjappada displayed the then largest tifo in Asia and Indian football history, showing the concept that "football is for everyone".
 It was a 103 metre long tifo with a total area of 11752 sq ft.